refactor-droidyy/Image-To-EditableText-/README.md

 # Image-To-EditableText

-## An Android Application Useful For Identifying Text in Images And Edit Them According To Need
+## An Android Application Useful For Identifying Text in Images And Edit Them According To Need.

-### Here Is a Simple Demo ScreenShot
+### Here are The Demo ScreenShots.

  <table>